psyvision/FluiddPI/README.md

-# fluiddpi
+# VCoreOS

-A pi image with Klipper, Moonraker and Fluidd pre-installed.
+A pi image based on FluiddPi with Klipper, Moonraker and Fluidd pre-installed.

 This repository contains the necessary code to generate the distribution from an existing Raspbian lite distro image.

 ## Where to download?

-You can download the latest release [here](https://github.com/cadriel/FluiddPI/releases/latest).
+You can download the latest release [here](https://github.com/Rat-Rig/V-CoreOS/releases/latest).

-Older releases can be found [here](https://github.com/cadriel/FluiddPI/releases).
+Older releases can be found [here](https://github.com/Rat-Rig/V-CoreOS/releases).

 ## How to use?